 Our world would be unimaginable if not for the philosophers, artists and musicians who have upturned the debate on what constitutes society, culture, expressive arts and valued social behavior.
-This realignment has shaped our moral compasses from that of considerations based purely on religion and ethnicity and the expected norms of a society to a movement within popular culture that has re-shaped our minds and our behaviour.
+This realignment has shaped our moral compasses from that of considerations based purely on religion and ethnicity and the expected norms of a society to a movement within popular culture that has re-shaped our minds and our behavior.
 Visionary leaders and social movements have brought together diverse cultural beliefs and have succeeded in establishing a new social contract for an expressive future.
 This dimension of the conference examines a number of essential questions:

 - Pablo Picasso once said 'All children are born artists; the problem is to remain an artist as we grow up.'
 Do we share Picasso's view and, if so, what can we do about it?